istio/istio.io/_docs/tasks/traffic-management/ingress.md

 istio-pilot-istio-system and istio-mixer-istio-system allow reading secret resources, and istio-ca-istio-system allows reading, creating and updating secret resources.
 [istio/install/kubernetes/istio.yaml](https://github.com/istio/istio/blob/master/install/kubernetes/istio.yaml)
-also defines ClusterRoleBindings which bind these ClusterRoles to service accounts, for example, istio-pilot-service-account, istio-mixer-service-account, istio-ca-service-account and istio-ingress-service-account.
+also defines ClusterRoleBindings which bind these ClusterRoles to service accounts, such as istio-pilot-service-account, istio-mixer-service-account, istio-ca-service-account and istio-ingress-service-account.
 We need to update or replace these RBAC set up to only allow istio-ingress-service-account to access ingress key/cert.